I love nativity scenes. The one I have at my office was made in Bethlehem, carved out of

 The Lord gives us in His Word, a heavenly perspective of the birth of Jesus that doesn’t fit most of our nice, neat nativity scenes.
 Satan, the great Dragon was present in the events of Bethlehem and using the human instrument of Herod, attempted to end the earthly ministry of Jesus before it could begin.
 But Joseph, being warned in a dream, took Mary and the baby to Egypt (the wilderness described in Revelation 12) until the danger had passed.

 This is an amazing story that continues through our day.
 I included Rev.12:17 in the text because it shows that the great Dragon is still making war on the woman and her children; in this case, “those who keep the commandments of God and hold to the testimony of Jesus.”
-As we celebrate the birth of Jesus this year, can we remember that we have brothers and sisters in Christ around the world who are being pursued by the Dragon.
-It’s a long story and it’s not over yet.
+As we celebrate the birth of Jesus this year, can we remember that we have brothers and sisters in Christ around the world who are being pursued by the

 The victory is complete, but that doesn’t make the current battle less real.
 Our prayers today connect us with the victory of the Cross in the past and the vanquishing of the dragon in the future.